dev-tecksolke/tecksolke-tpay-app-api/README.md

 ```
 #### Using Aliases
-We call the TPayAPI to access the api functions as shown here:
+We call the TPayAPI to access the api functions as shown here :-

 ```php
  /**